Using higher-order contracts to model session types: Introduction

 On the left hand-side we have the subtyping preorder between session types, which determines when processes with session type $T$ can play the role required by type $S$; on the right-hand side we have a behaviourally determined sub-contract preorder between the interpretation of the types as higher-order contracts.
 This behavioural preorder is defined in terms of a novel definition of \emph{peer compliance} between these contracts.

-In the remainder of this Introduction we briefly outline how the \emph{peer} sub-contract preorder is defined.
+In the remainder of this Introduction we briefly outline how this sub-contract preorder is defined; we will refer to it as the \emph{peer sub-contract preorder}.
 Intuitively $\sigma_1 \Peerleq \sigma_2$, where $\sigma_i$ are contracts, if every contract $\rho$ which \emph{complies} with $\sigma_1$ also \emph{complies} with $\sigma_2$.
 In turn the intuition behind \emph{compliance} is as follows.
 We say that a contract $\rho$ complies with contract $\sigma$, written $\rho \peercmpl \sigma$, if any pair of processes in the source language $p,q$ which guarantee the contracts $\rho, \sigma$ respectively, can interact indefinitely to their mutual satisfaction; in particular if no further interaction is possible between them, individually they both have reached \emph{successful} or \emph{happy} states.
-We call this concept \emph{mutual} or \emph{peer} compliance, as both participants are required to attain a \emph{happy} state simultaneously.
+We call this relation, which is symmetric, \emph{mutual} or \emph{peer} compliance, as both participants are required to attain a \emph{happy} state simultaneously.
 This is in contrast to \cite{DBLP:journals/toplas/CastagnaGP09,DBLP:journals/tcs/Padovani10,DBLP:conf/sac/BernardiH12} where an asymmetric compliance is used, in which only one participant, the client, is required to reach a \emph{happy} state.

 In this paper, rather than discussing processes in the source language, how they can interact and how they guarantee contracts, we mimic the interaction between processes using a symbolic semantics between contracts.
 We define judgements of the form